lorrainehsiao/homework-01/README.md

   recent as 2011 do not have it, so if you are not able to find the option to enable, then please contact your instructors to explore other available options.
+     - The moment the screen turns black when it starts up, press ESC